Out-Law Guide | 11 May 2022 | 1:11 pm | 27 min. read

-Waste discharge control: a system of waste discharge control permits is in effect for air, water and noise.
+A system of waste discharge control permits is in effect for air, water and noise.

 A project may not discharge waste without a discharge permit or exceed the permitted discharge volumes.
 To obtain a discharge permit, an enterprise must have passed examination by the environmental protection authority by demonstrating that suitable waste treatment facilities have been installed and that the waste to be discharged after treatment complies with both national and local standards.

-Ongoing supervision: local environmental protection authorities exercise ongoing supervision on all operating projects through waste discharge sampling.
+Local environmental protection authorities exercise ongoing supervision on all operating projects through waste discharge sampling.

 Companies must take steps to protect their trade secrets, including: segregating know-how, with important elements being retained offshore; access controls on IT systems and paper files; physical security at sites; monitoring of compliance, detailed IT policies, handbooks, and training.

-Treaties: China is a signatory to a range of key international treaties on IPR, including the Paris Convention (patents and trademarks); Patent Cooperation Treaty (patents); Berne Convention (copyrights); WIPO Copyright Treaty (copyrights); the Madrid Treaty and Protocol (trademarks); and TRIPS under WTO.
+China is a signatory to a range of key international treaties on IPR, including the Paris Convention (patents and trademarks); Patent Cooperation Treaty (patents); Berne Convention (copyrights); WIPO Copyright Treaty (copyrights); the Madrid Treaty and Protocol (trademarks); and TRIPS under WTO.

 Litigation for IPR owners and criminal prosecution are other possibilities.
 Although damages awards have been low by western standards they have been increasing to more realistic levels over the past several years.
 Preliminary injunctive orders and orders for preservation of evidence may be available.
-Trade secret related enforcement requires litigation under the Anto-Unfair Competition Law.
+Trade secret related enforcement requires litigation under the Anti-Unfair Competition Law.